Transformer Models Comparison

 - Prompting Strategies: The study also highlights how different prompting techniques, such as few-shot prompting, can boost ChatGPT’s performance.

-In conclusion, while both ChatGPT and BERT utilize the transformer architecture, their differences in training objectives and architecture lead to varying strengths.
+While both ChatGPT and BERT utilize the transformer architecture, their differences in training objectives and architecture lead to varying strengths.
 BERT is more suited for language understanding tasks, while ChatGPT excels in generating human-like responses in conversations.
 The comparative study by Zhong et al. (2023) reveals that these models, when applied to appropriate tasks, can significantly enhance the performance of NLP systems.

 Step | GPT (Generative Pre-trained Transformer) | BERT (Bidirectional Encoder Representations from Transformers) |